hep-gc/dynafed_storagestats/README.md

 DPM via WebDAV
 dCache via WebDAV

-## Prerequisites:
+## Prerequisites (older versions might work, but these are the oldest one that have been tested):
 Python Modules:
-- boto3
+- boto3 >= 1.7.28 (CentOS 7.5 does not have python3 repo modules, use pip3 install boto3)
-- lxml
+- lxml >= 4.2.1   (CentOS 7.5 does not have python3 repo modules, use pip3 install lxml)
-- memcache
+- python-memcache >= 1.59
-- requests
+- requests >= 2.12.5
-- requests_aws4auth
+- requests_aws4auth >= 0.9 (pip3 install

 ## Usage